 2. Research in Spanish

 How many times a day do you Google something that you’re curious about?
 I use Wikipedia at least once a day, and I always go for the Spanish version of the website first.
-Next time you need information about your favorite celebrity, look at their page in Spanish and see how much you can understand before switching the language to English!
+Next time you need information about your favorite celebrity, look at their page in Spanish to practice your Spanish online.
+See how much you can understand before switching the language to English!

-In most cities, these can be found for free on the street.
-You can also download apps and read the news on your phone.
+One of the best Spanish reading practice activities is catching up on international news.
+You can download apps and read the news on your phone.
 I recommend El País, an international newspaper from Spain.
-I like to read the articles out loud to practice Spanish pronunciation in addition to my reading skills.
+I like to read the articles out loud to practice in Spanish pronunciation in addition to my reading skills.
 This is also a great way to stay informed about what is happening in Spanish-speaking countries.

 Another great idea is to pick a book in English that you like and read the translation.
 All of the Harry Potter books are available in Spanish, as well as other popular novels such as “The Da Vinci Code”, “The Life of Pi”, and “The Perks of Being a Wallflower”.
 You can find anything on Amazon!

 Depending on where you are, you might see signs in Spanish — pay attention to these!
-If you purchase an item with directions listed in Spanish, try reading those too.
+If you purchase an item with directions listed in Spanish, try reading those, too.
 You can do this with shampoo bottles while you’re in the shower, as well.
 If you look for text in Spanish, you’ll be surprised at how much you can find!

 Once your phone is in Spanish, many of your games will appear in Spanish, too.
 Trivia games force you to be quick on your feet as you practice Spanish, as many of them are timed.
 If that isn’t your speed, WordBrain offers an interesting vocabulary challenge in Spanish!